vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 We will therefore continue to use `PROCESSING`, as we have done, but until _all* charge attempts have been made.

-The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
+The status of a charge will be `PROCESSING` while Vipps MobilePay is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
 The final status will be `CHARGED` or `FAILED`.